l33tllama/leofebey.com/pages/06.blog/linux-vs-windows-vs-mac-2022/item.md

 A few takeaways from my experience
 * It felt slower than Windows 10
 * My Zenbook S hasn't got super amazing battery life
-* I experienced UI issues when switching between displays with different scaling percentages But
+* I experienced UI issues when switching between displays with different scaling percentages.

+But
 * Linux GUI apps can run on it!
 Making it "the best Linux distro" - well I'll elabtorate later..